awsdocs/amazon-efs-user-guide/doc_source/performance.md

 ## Performance Overview<a name="performance-overview"></a>

-Amazon EFS file systems are distributed across an unconstrained number of storage servers, enabling file systems to grow elastically to petabyte scale and allowing massively parallel access from Amazon EC2 instances to your data\.
+Amazon EFS file systems are distributed across an unconstrained number of storage servers\.
+This distributed data storage design enables file systems to grow elastically to petabyte scale and enables massively parallel access from Amazon EC2 instances to your data\.
 The distributed design of Amazon EFS avoids the bottlenecks and constraints inherent to traditional file servers\.

 This distributed data storage design means that multithreaded applications and applications that concurrently access data from multiple Amazon EC2 instances can drive substantial levels of aggregate throughput and IOPS\.
 Big data and analytics workloads, media processing workflows, content management, and web serving are examples of these applications\.